MohamedAboElnasr/electronics-Lab-kit/README.md

  ## <p id="function-generator">Function Generator </p>

- Function Generator is the part of the kit that is responsbale for producing different shapes of waves, we used the XR2206 IC for making sine,Triangle and Square waves
+ Function Generator is the part of the kit that is responsbale for producing different types of waves, we used the XR2206 IC for making sine,Triangle and Square waves

  The circuit has the following specification: